phillipecardenuto/fakenews-crawler/README.md

 pip install -r requirements.txt
 ```

 The library also requires `exiftool`.
-A workaround to avoid `root` permission to install this module is installing it with conda:
+A workaround to avoid `root` permission is installing it with conda:

 ```
 conda install -c conda-forge exiftool